MikeTannenbaum/mtdc-2022/_posts/2013-06-10-life-isnt-about-working.md

 ---
 id: 53
-title: 'Life Isn&#8217;t About Working'
+title: Life Isn't About Working
 date: 2013-06-10T01:22:39-04:00
 author: Mike Tannenbaum
 excerpt: There’s no path of least resistance.
 There’s not even a path.
 We’ve been placed in the middle of a giant forest, with very few tools for navigating, and told to survive.